camba1/gotempm/README.md

 - `ArangoDB`is a multi-model database used for master data storage
 - `Redis` is used to cache data and reduce number of data requests to other services
 - `Vault` for credentials management when running in Kubernetes
-- `Docker` for creating application images
-- `Docker-compose` to run the application
-- `Minikube` to run the application in Kubernetes

 In terms of the web front end, the stack is as follows: